Tantric sex promises the tantalizing possibility of improved sexual connection with your partner, better control during sex and more intense orgasms.

 If you’re human (like I am), you don’t need to walk away, of course; you can move on to penetration.
 But as you do, keep those basics in mind.
 Even whilst penetrating you need to maintain eye contact, keep that breathing harmonized, and move as slowly as you can.

-This can take some practice (at least it’s fun practice), but your thrusts should be agonizingly slow.
+This can take some practice (at least it’s fun practice), but your thrusts should be slow and controlled.
 And really focus on keeping that breathing slow and deep.

 The result of all of this should be an orgasm that’s not only easier to control, but that’s also incredible.

 Just like always, you’re not necessarily going to orgasm at the same time, so do make sure that your partner is satisfied.
-If you orgasm first, switch to using your hands to satisfy them (still slow, keeping eye contact, still harmonized breathing).
+If you orgasm first, switch to using your hands to satisfy them.

 I’m not saying that tantric sex is the right kind of sex all the time.
 But if you like the idea of having new ways to connect with your partner and enjoy sex together, tantric sex can both add variety and improve your love life.

 It’s also a potential way to deal with orgasm problems (male or female).
-By taking things slowly, removing orgasm as the end goal or measure of successful sexual performance, you literally give yourselves breathing space to relax and enjoy each other fully without pressure and stress.
+By taking things slowly and removing orgasm as the end goal, you give yourselves breathing space to relax and enjoy one another without pressure.